D4rkC00d3r/d4rkc00d3r/README.md

 {
   "aboutMe": {
     "name": "Keith Baker",
-    "favoriteQuote": "“Sometimes it is the people no one can imagine anything of who do the things no one can imagine”" "code": [
+    "favoriteQuote": "Sometimes it is the people no one can imagine anything of who do the things no one can imagine" "code": [
       "Python",
       "Java",